Kristina01111000/Drws_site/README.md

-- Add additional login in here button to mobile top right
 - Change the module chat to lesson chat
 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
 - See if i can automatically enroll people when they join